tersesystems/jcaprovider/README.md

 # JCA Provider Service

-This is a very small package which allows a custom JCA provider to be used as the default JCA provider, by using a Java agent.
+This is a very small package which allows a [JCA security provider](https://docs.oracle.com/javase/8/docs/technotes/guides/security/crypto/CryptoSpec.html#Provider) to be loaded into a JVM automatically, using a Java agent.

+This is because even if you want to use a custom JSSE provider, the JVM does not make it especially easy to swap out or configure.
+The means of configuration is obscure, barely documented, and unlike anything else.

+Meanwhile, Java agents and service loaders are very well documented and standardized, and only require a single library dependency addition for implementation, with no need to modify source code.

 ## Installation